T-tssxuan/data_structure_algorithm/algorithm/Readme.md

 ```
 #### 24. [Count of Smaller Number before itself](./code/count_of_smaller_numbers_before_itself.cpp)
 ```
-Describe: Given a array of number, for each element finds the number of elements which less than it and exist before the give number.
+Describe: Given an array of number, for each element finds the number of elements which less than it and exist before the give number.

 Source: lintcode http://www.lintcode.com/en/problem/count-of-smaller-number-before-itself/